Sergei Korolev: Education

-Korolev received vocational training in carpentry and in various academics at the Odessa Building Trades School (Stroyprofshkola No. 1).
+Korolev received vocational training in carpentry and academics at the Odessa Building Trades School (Stroyprofshkola No. 1).
 Enjoyment of a 1913 air show inspired interest in aeronautical engineering.
-Korolev began designing a glider as a diversion while studying for his graduation exams at the vocational school.
-He made an independent study of flight theory, and worked in the local glider club.
+He made an independent study of flight theory, and worked at the local glider club.
 A detachment of military seaplanes had been stationed in Odessa, and Korolev took a keen interest in their operations.

 In 1923 he joined the Society of Aviation and Aerial Navigation of Ukraine and the Crimea (OAVUK).
 He had his first flying lesson after joining the Odessa hydroplane squadron and had many opportunities to fly as a passenger.
-In 1924 he personally designed an OAVUK construction project glider called the K-5.
-He briefly trained in gymnastics until his academic work suffered from this distraction.
-Korolev hoped to attend the Zhukovsky Academy in Moscow, but his qualifications did not meet the academy's standards.
-He attended the Kiev Polytechnic Institute's aviation branch in 1924 while living with his uncle Yuri, and earning money to pay for his courses by performing odd jobs.
-His curriculum was technically oriented, and included various engineering, physics and mathematics classes.
+In 1924 he designed an OAVUK construction project glider called the K-5 when he was 17 years old.
+He briefly trained in gymnastics until his academic work suffered.
+Korolev hoped to attend the Zhukovsky Academy in Moscow, but he did not meet the academy's standards.
+He attended the Kiev Polytechnic Institute's aviation branch in 1924 while living with his uncle Yuri, and earned money for his courses by doing odd jobs.
+His curriculum included engineering, physics and mathematics classes.
 He met and became attracted to a classmate, Xenia Vincentini, who would later become his first wife.
 In 1925 he was accepted into a limited class on glider construction, and suffered two broken ribs flying the training glider they built.
-He continued courses at Kiev until he was accepted into the Bauman Moscow State Technical University (MVTU, BMSTU) in July 1926, having the famous aircraft designer Andrei Tupolev as his mentor, who was a professor at his University.
+He continued courses at Kiev until he was accepted into the Bauman Moscow State Technical University (MVTU, BMSTU) in July 1926, having the famous aircraft designer Andrei Tupolev as his mentor, who was a professor there.

 Korolev studied specialized aviation topics until 1929, while living with his family in the typically crowded conditions of Moscow.
 Korolev enjoyed opportunities to fly gliders and powered aircraft during this part of his education.
 He designed a glider in 1928, and flew it in a competition the next year.
 The Communist Party accelerated the education of engineers in 1929 to meet the country's urgent need for their skills.
 Korolev obtained a diploma by producing a practical aircraft design by the end of the year.